aristocratious/docusaurus-mvp/docs/overview.md

 AI is fundamentally changing how work gets done.
 As artificial intelligence handles more routine cognitive tasks, **economic value is shifting from task execution to uniquely human capabilities**: deep thinking, creative problem-solving, ethical judgment, and authentic relationship building.

 This creates both unprecedented opportunity and risk.
+For purpose-driven organizations, this moment can be particularly complex, often surfacing challenges like a fear of dehumanization, a lack of technical fluency in leadership, or concerns about misalignment with core values.

+This creates both unprecedented opportunity and risk.
 Organizations can either:
 - **Race to the bottom**: Use AI to do the same work faster, creating temporary gains that competitors quickly match
 - **Transform fundamentally**: Reimagine how they create value by amplifying human creativity, purpose, and collaboration